igemsoftware/Vanderbilt_2014/README.md

 merge automatic annotation and version control technologies for the greater good

-(this repository will eventually be deleted and reborn as a git fork)
+(this repository will eventually be deleted and reborn as a fork of the git git repository)

 # MVP
 1. (user) easy, standardized, useful collaborative tracking of changes